Rangers F.C.: Formation, early years and William Wilton

 Rangers were formed by four founders – brothers Moses McNeil and Peter McNeil, Peter Campbell and William McBeath – who met at West End Park (now known as Kelvingrove Park) in March 1872.
 Rangers' first match, in May that year, was a goalless friendly draw with Callander on Glasgow Green.
 David Hill was also a founder member.
 In 1873, the club held its first annual meeting and staff were elected.
 By 1876, Rangers had its first international player, with Moses McNeil representing Scotland in a match against Wales.
 In 1877, Rangers reached the Scottish Cup final; after drawing the first game, Rangers refused to turn up for the replay and the cup was awarded to Vale of Leven.
-Rangers won the Glasgow Merchants Charity Cup the following year against Vale of Leven 2–1, their first major cup.
+Rangers won the Glasgow Charity Cup the following year against Vale of Leven 2–1, their first major cup.
 The first-ever match against Celtic took place in 1888, the year after the East End club's establishment.
 Rangers lost 5–2 in a friendly to an opposition composed largely of guest players from Hibernian.

 The 1890–91 season saw the inception of the Scottish Football League, and Rangers, by then playing at the first Ibrox Stadium, were one of ten original members.
 The club's first-ever league match, on 16 August 1890, resulted in a 5–2 victory over Heart of Midlothian.
 After finishing joint-top with Dumbarton, a play-off held at Cathkin Park finished 2–2 and the title was shared for the only time in its history.
 Rangers' first-ever Scottish Cup win came in 1894 after a 3–1 final victory over rivals Celtic.
 By the start of the 20th century, Rangers had won two league titles and three Scottish Cups.
 During William Wilton's time as match secretary and then team manager, Rangers won ten league titles.